 - Propose disk cleanup, a campaign that warns end users that they are running low on disk free space and proposes either:

-- ♦ A light clean of the disk.
+- ◆ A light clean of the disk.

 - ♦ A deep clean of the disk.

-- ♦ Not to clean the disk, with the following options:
+- ◆ Not to clean the disk, with the following options:

 - ♦ Ask again later.

 - ♦ Never ask again.

-• Confirm disk cleanup completed, a campaign that notifies the user when the cleaning process ends; as long as the user did not refuse to clean the disk in the previous campaign.
+- Confirm disk cleanup completed, a campaign that notifies the user when the cleaning process ends; as long as the user did not refuse to clean the disk in the previous campaign.

-Note that, contrary to standalone campaigns, campaigns launched from a remote action do not include the standard Show and Not now buttons that allow the user decide whether to participate in the campaign or not.
-Therefore, the Propose disk cleanup campaign simulates this behavior with a third choice that does not trigger any disk cleanup.
+The Propose disk cleanup campaign offers a third choice that does not trigger any disk cleanup.
 This choice is suitable for end users who might decide to clean their disk later, never clean the disk despite the warning, or clean the disk themselves without the help of the remote action.